VATThe page was last modified:

 Reverse VAT liability in the construction industry

 When reverse VAT liability is applied, it is the purchaser and not the vendor that is obliged to report and pay VAT.
 A company which performs and sells construction services, more than on a temporary basis, must pay VAT for its sub-contractors.
-If the purchaser of the service is not a construction company, the vendor shall add VAT to the invoice.
-If the purchaser of the service is a construction company, the vendor shall not add VAT to the invoice.
-Instead, the purchaser will be responsible for reporting the output VAT.
+If the purchaser of the service is not a construction company, the vendor should add VAT to the invoice.
+If the purchaser of the service is a construction company, the vendor should not add VAT to the invoice.
+Instead, the purchaser is responsible for reporting the output VAT.

 Reverse VAT liability does not apply to sales which consist solely of materials.

 Trade with other countries

 You do not charge VAT when you sell and send goods to a VAT-registered purchaser in another EU country who quotes a valid VAT registration number.
 Instead, the purchaser reports the VAT in his own country.
 If the purchaser is not VAT-registered, you charge Swedish VAT.
-You do not charge VAT when exporting goods (selling to country outside EU), regardless of who the purchaser is.
+You do not charge VAT when exporting goods (selling to a country outside EU), regardless of who the purchaser is.

 Responsible: Swedish Agency for Economic and Regional Growth